rsksmart/devportal/docs/03-node-operators/04-setup/reproducible-build.md

 It's highly recommended to follow the steps by yourself to avoid contamination of the process.

+**Important**

+Starting with v6.4.0, the minimum supported Java LTS version is Java 17.
+Previous Java versions will no longer be supported.
+The following example is showing instructions for v6.3.1, and thus uses jdk 8, this must be replaced by jdk 17 for v6.4.0 and up.

 ## Install Docker

 Depending on your OS, you can install Docker following the official Docker guide: